Treinetic/ImageArtist/README.md

 # ImageArtist 2.0.0

 ImageArtist is a modern PHP library for easy image manipulation using the GD extension.
 Think of it as a fluent, cleaner API for GD.
+It simplifies complex tasks like shapes, text overlays, and merging.

 This project is an initiative of Treinetic (Pvt) Ltd, Sri Lanka.